Hoseo University

 In 2014, the Department of Nursing was evaluated as the top department in the evaluation of the science and engineering department of the JoongAng Ilbo.

 The Department of Architecture was recognized for its excellence by obtaining certification approval from the Korea Architectural Accrediting Board(KAAB) three times.

 Additionally, various departments, including the Department of Applied Statistics and the Department of Chemical Engineering, are receiving excellent reviews, and they operate various graduate schools and research institutes along with 8 colleges, 59 undergraduate departments.

-It has been selected as the organizer of the project to foster Start-up leading universities for nine consecutive years and is also famous as a high educational institution that actively supports prospective entrepreneurs.

 Slogan

 "We can. - Do it, and it will come true."

 This motto means the University's willingness to respect God and cultivate talented students who love themselves based on the Christian spirit of 'I can do all this through him who gives me strength.' of Philippians 4:13.